 Please change the following text after the table 38-22:

-The mapping from the 9-bit RU Allocation subfield to the RU assignment and the number of User fields per RU or MRU contributed to the User Specific field in the same UHR-SIG content channel as the RU Allocation subfield is defined in Table 38-23 (RU Allocation subfield).
+The mapping from the 9-bit RU Allocation subfield to the RU assignment and the number of User fields per RU or MRU contribute to the User Specific field in the same UHR-SIG content channel as the RU Allocation subfield is defined in Table 38-23 (RU Allocation subfield).

 Please add the following change after the table 38-23:

 The MU-MIMO allocation is allowed for the RUs and MRUs sizes larger than or equal to 996 tones in an OFDMA transmission.